flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 what tf I'm talking about when I talk about resources.)

 Coordinating these resources is inherently complex.
-You have to decide how to create, validate, secure, and dispose of resources, and how to convey one resource's entities to another resource, and how to deal with issues like timing (race conditions) and failure handling that arise whenever resources interact.
+You have to decide how to create, validate, secure, and dispose of resources; how to convey one resource's entities to another resource; and how to deal with issues like timing (race conditions) and failure handling that arise whenever resources interact.
 Rails, for instance, was designed to coordinate browsers, HTTP servers, and databases.
 It had to convey